 The time frame is also a factor here.
 For the term assault to apply, the victim must believe that their safety is at risk right away, and not in the next few minutes or a few days in the future.

-If you have been charged with an assault, you’ll contact a Lakeland criminal defense attorney who understands the ramifications of such charges and can advise you on the best defense strategy you can use.
+If you have been charged with an assault, you need to contact us right now, our experienced lawyers in Lakeland, FL understand the ramifications of such charges and can advise you on the best defense strategy you can use.

 The Law Differentiates between Assault and Battery